How to Patch a Drywall Hole: Step-by-Step Guide

 Medium Holes (3 to 6 Inches)

-First, use a drywall saw (a cheap one works fine) to cut the hole into a clean square or rectangle.
-Clean edges matter because they're easier to tape and mud.
+Use a drywall saw to cut the hole into a clean square or rectangle.
+Clean edges matter because they tape and mud easier.
 Cut a piece of new drywall slightly larger than the hole.
-Here's the trick that saves time: score and snap the drywall, then peel the paper from one side, leaving 2 inches of paper on all edges.
-That paper becomes your backer flap that holds the patch in place without needing to install blocking between studs.
+Here's the trick: score and snap the drywall, then peel the paper from one side, leaving 2 inches of paper on all edges.
+That paper becomes a backer flap that holds the patch without needing to install blocking between studs.
+Insert the patch so the paper flaps lie flat against the surrounding wall.
+Apply joint compound over the seams, feathering the edges.
+Two coats usually finish it.
+Sand, prime, and paint.

 Large Holes (6 Inches or More)